 Coding Bootcamp

 Coding bootcamps offer a fast and affordable alternative to earning a college degree.
-Coding bootcamps provide short-term, intensive training focused on building job-ready skills.
+The bootcamps provide short-term, intensive training focused on building job-ready skills.
 Enrollees explore coding fundamentals, learn industry-standard tools and software, and complete multifaceted coding tasks and projects.
 Coding bootcamps attract beginners interested in breaking into tech and experienced professionals looking to enhance their skills.

 The bootcamps require several months of intense, practical, project-based training.
 Enrollees will encounter in-person, online, hybrid, full-time, and part-time formats, delivered synchronously and asynchronously.
 Unlike massive open online courses, coding bootcamps provide a scheduled, highly structured learning environment with experienced instructors guiding you from start to finish.